getify/You-Dont-Know-JS/scope & closures/ch3.md

 console.log( i ); // ReferenceError
 ```

-Not only does `let` in the for-loop header bind the `i` to the for-loop body, but in fact, it re-binds it to each *iteration* of the loop, making sure to re-assign it the value that it had at the end of the previous loop iteration.
+Not only does `let` in the for-loop header bind the `i` to the for-loop body, but in fact, it **re-binds it** to each *iteration* of the loop, making sure to re-assign it the value that from the end of the previous loop iteration.

 Here's another way of illustrating the per-iteration binding behavior that occurs: